 Supporting Mac OS 10.4 and above, you get the same 90 degree field of view, and the same high-definition 1080p video at 30fps.
 It’s a little bit bigger and heavier, but not massively so.

-The main thing you’re losing from the Razer Kiyo is the ring light, but if you normally use your Mac webcam in a bright and light environment, that may be a compromise you’re willing to make.
+You don't get a ring light, but if you normally use your Mac webcam in a bright and light environment, that may be a compromise you’re willing to make.
 Especially as the eMeet c960 comes with automatic low-light correction technology to alleviate the problems of dim light.
 It also comes with two omnidirectional noise reduction microphones.

 If you’re really short of cash, then you’ll be pleased to know you can still get a decent Mac webcam for just a few bucks.
 Supporting MacOS 10.10 or higher, the Logitech C270 HD webcam is very much ‘no frills’, but given how little it costs, you can't really complain about that.